subygan/subygan.github.io/blog/content/tech/theory/sys_design.md

 ## Data centers

+### request routing
-__GeoDNS__ is used to resolve IP addresses based on the location of a user This is useful to serve the requests of the user fast and on the edge
+- __GeoDNS__ is used to resolve IP addresses based on the location of a user This is useful to serve the requests of the user fast and on the edge
+- Get __routable address block__ and advertise on BGP4 to route traffic to the nearest server
+- Have the client ping all servers and figure out the fastest one and use it.

 ## Message queue